-28 members of staff from our Barnstaple and Taunton offices raised almost £4,000 by pedalling continuously for 24 hours on stationery exercise bikes.
+28 members of staff from our Barnstaple and Taunton offices raised almost £4,000 for child abuse charity NSPCC by pedaling continuously for 24 hours on stationery exercise bikes.

 By the end of the event they had clocked up 715 miles.